 a) To build a community of experts and practitioners, working on concepts and implementation of metaverse, which is now fragmented.
 ITU can use its convening power to bring them together and unify the concepts, develop common understandings, so that it be benefiting not only the ITU standardization scene but also the global community.
 To establish liaisons and relationships and as well as other organisations which could contribute to the pre-standardisation activities for services and applications for metaverse;

-b) To identify and study the enabling technologies and key tasks within metaverse systems for standardization purpose, including multimedia, security, protection of personal information, quality, IoT, accessibility and digital twin;
+b) To identify and study the enabling technologies and key tasks within metaverse systems for standardization purpose, including multimedia, security, protection of personally identifiable information, quality, digital assets (digital currencies), IoT, accessibility and digital twin;

-c) To produce a gap analysis of standardisation, and open studies for the metaverse to facilitate interoperability;
+c) To produce a gap analysis of standardisation, fill the gaps identified, and open studies for the metaverse to facilitate interoperability;

 d) To study, gather information and develop a standards research plan related to metaverse;

-e) To stimulate international collaboration, to share knowledge and to explore the opportunities and challenges of metaverse platform;
+e) To stimulate international collaboration, to share knowledge and best practices, and to explore the opportunities and challenges of interoperable metaverse platform;

 f) To identify and study the role of multimedia in optimizing networks to be ready for metaverse types of networks in terms of bandwidth, interoperability, and latency.

-[NOTE – Objectives would be updated at the TSAG meeting in December 2022 based on the further proposals from members and interested Study Groups of ITU-T.]
+g) To identify and study how to secure metaverse using security technologies and technical or organizational procedures.

+h) To provide a platform to share findings and for dialogue on policy and regulatory implications of metaverse between enterprises working on metaverse applications and regulators from various industrial/economic sectors.

+i) To identify stakeholders with whom ITU-T could collaborate further on and potential collective action and specific next steps.

 3 Specific tasks and deliverables

 a) to develop technical reports covering technical research and standardization analysis related to metaverse, which may lead to new work items for ITU-T Recommendations;